Eczema Diet Plan

 Eczema Natural Cure Diet

-There are studies to suggest changing your diet and taking some natural supplements to address the cause of your problem can reduce your symptoms.
-A recent study (Nosrati et al 2017) showed best skin improvements occurred when white flour products, gluten and nightshades were removed.
-Also when vegetables, organic foods and fish oils were added to 169 patient’s diets (Nosrati et al 2017).
-However, unsupervised dietary manipulations could potentially lead to nutrient deficiencies so it’s best to seek advice from a qualified nutritionist.
+There are studies to suggest that modifying your diet and taking certain natural supplements can help address the underlying cause of your problem, thereby reducing your symptoms.
+A recent study (Nosrati et al, 2017) showed that the best skin improvements occurred when white flour products, gluten and nightshades were removed.
+Additionally, when vegetables, organic foods, and fish oils were added to the diets of 169 patients (Nosrati et al., 2017).
+However, unsupervised dietary manipulations could potentially lead to nutrient deficiencies, so it’s best to seek advice from a qualified Musculoskeletal Health Clinic London nutritionist.

 Is Eczema a Gut Issue?

-Gut health is incredibly important for eczema.
-For example if you have a food allergy (which is common in eczema) this is thought to contribute to the development of a leaky gut (increased gut permeability).
-Studies have shown diets that address a leaky gut can help (Pike et al 1986).
+Gut health is crucial for managing eczema.
+For example, if you have a food allergy, which is common in eczema, this is thought to contribute to the development of a leaky gut, characterised by increased gut permeability.
+Studies have shown that diets addressing a leaky gut can be beneficial (Pike et al., 1986).
+Addressing your mental health with Nutrition for Anxiety can also help a great deal.

 Does Turmeric Help with Eczema?

 Turmeric is a strong anti-inflammatory and antioxidant.
-It has been suggested turmeric may be regarded as a natural, safe, widely available and inexpensive treatment for the management of chronic pruritus (chronic skin itching) (Panahi et al 2011).
+It has been suggested that turmeric may be regarded as a natural, safe, widely available, and inexpensive treatment for managing chronic pruritus (chronic skin itching) (Panahi et al., 2011).

 What is the Best Milk for Eczema?

-Plant based alternatives like almond, coconut or hazelnut rice milks are best as they don’t contain natural inflammatory arachidonic acid.
+Plant-based alternatives, such as almond, coconut, or hazelnut rice milks, are best as they don’t contain the natural inflammatory arachidonic acid.

 Eczema Nutritionist